Workday Unveils Workday Learning

 - Read the blog: 3 Questions with Paul Sparta, a Founding Father of Learning Management Systems

 Workday is a leading provider of enterprise cloud applications for finance and human resources.
 Founded in 2005, Workday delivers financial management, human capital management, and analytics applications designed for the world's largest companies, educational institutions, and government agencies.
-More than 1,000 organizations, ranging from medium-sized businesses to Fortune 50 enterprises, have selected Workday.
+More than 1,000 organisations, ranging from medium-sized businesses to Fortune 50 enterprises, have selected Workday.

 This press release contains forward-looking statements including, among other things, statements regarding the expected performance and benefits of Workday's offerings.
 The words "believe," "may," "will," "plan," "expect," and similar expressions are intended to identify forward-looking statements.
 These forward-looking statements are subject to risks, uncertainties, and assumptions.
 If the risks materialize or assumptions prove incorrect, actual results could differ materially from the results implied by these forward-looking statements.
 Risks include, but are not limited to, risks described in our filings with the Securities and Exchange Commission (SEC), including our Form 10-Q for the quarter ended July 31, 2015 and our future reports that we may file with the SEC from time to time, which could cause actual results to vary from expectations.
 Workday assumes no obligation to, and does not currently intend to, update any such forward-looking statements after the date of this release.